pamelatholan/PORTFOLIO/README.md

 ## Portfolio

 * All projects have a link to deployed page if applicable and a link to the GitHub repo as well as a short description and image.

-* All project repositories have README files with screen shots.
+* All project repositories have detailed README files.

+* Projects
     * Word Guess Game
-    * Crystal COllector
+    * Crystal Collector
     * Trivia Game
     * Giftastic
     * Train Scheduler